 Most recently Tim was director of strategic alliances for SMART Technologies Corporation in Canada, known for its development of the Smart Board interactive whiteboard.
 At SMART, Tim supported the company’s diversification into the corporate world by helping to build a strategic alliance with Microsoft and by generating M&A deal flow.
 The alliance with Microsoft’s Skype division opened a door for both parties into the corporate meetings market.
 Tim’s work in M&A deal generation was targeted at accelerating SMART’s presence in the global construction industry.
-Previously he held a number of positions at The Advisory Board Company, where he helped grow the organization’s client pool, improve product innovation, source strategic alliances, and support client efforts to succeed in strategy execution.
+Previously he held a number of positions at The Advisory Board Company, where he helped improve product innovation, source strategic alliances, and support client efforts to succeed in strategy execution.
 Tim’s experience includes work with for-profit companies in the engineering, pharmaceutical and financial sectors and with not-for-profit organizations such as healthcare providers and membership associations.

 Tim holds a Bachelor of Arts in Germanic Language and Literature from the University of Kansas, and an MBA in Finance and Accounting from Columbia Graduate School of Business.
 He holds a Project Management Certificate from the Project Management Institute and CA-AM Certificate from the Association of Strategic Alliance Professionals.
-He is a Lean Six Sigma Black Belt, President of the Alumni Association of Big Brothers Big Sisters Independence Region, and a visiting faculty member on organizational dynamics in family business for the Temple University Beasley School of Law.
+He is a Lean Six Sigma Black Belt, chair of the Delaware County Board for Big Brothers Big Sisters Independence Region, and a visiting faculty member on organizational dynamics in family business for the Temple University Beasley School of Law.
 Tim lives in Philadelphia with his wife and three children.

-Jennifer Tomasik, Vice President and Principal, heads CFAR’s Healthcare Practice and is a member of the firm’s Executive Committee.
+Jennifer Tomasik, Vice President and Principal, heads CFAR’s Healthcare Practice and is a member of the firm’s Executive Committee and Board of Directors.
 She is skilled at creating and directing processes that solve complex organizational challenges and ensure sustainable strategy execution.
 Her approach blends qualitative methods and quantitative analytics, with an emphasis on communication and collaboration, enabling people to discuss their most pressing issues in a safe and productive environment.
 She is a recognized expert at large group event design and facilitation.

-Jennifer has worked in the health care sector for two decades, and is deeply knowledgeable about public health, health policy, clinical quality measurement, strategic planning, governance, organizational and cultural change and interprofessional collaboration.
+Jennifer has worked in the healthcare sector for two decades, and is deeply knowledgeable about public health, health policy, strategy, governance, organizational and cultural change and interprofessional collaboration.
 She believes that the challenges facing the industry today require the input and commitment of all of its diverse players, many of whom do not understand each others' interests and, as a result, have trouble collaborating and communicating effectively.
 She is proficient at bringing these stakeholders together in ways that bridge the organizational and professional boundaries that often impede productive dialogue and strategic change.
 She helps her clients move from ideas to action.

 Jennifer is an experienced speaker and author, and has presented to numerous client audiences including the American College of Healthcare Executives, the Association of American Medical Colleges, the American Hospital Association, and the American Organization of Nurse Executives, among others.
 Her published work has appeared in the Wharton Healthcare Quarterly, Healthcare Executive, the American Journal of Medicine and several books focused on population health and healthcare management.
 Her most recent publication, Lessons from the Field: Promising Interprofessional Collaboration Practices, was produced as the result of a Robert Wood Johnson Foundation project that she led to identify effective interprofessional collaboration practices that improve patient-centered care.

 Jennifer is a Fellow of the American College of Healthcare Executives.
-In 2011, she won the Regent Award for Early Careerist from the American College of Healthcare Executives Rhode Island, where she currently serves as the President of the Board.
+In 2011, she won the Regent Award for Early Careerist from the American College of Healthcare Executives Rhode Island, where she currently serves as the Immediate-Past President of the Board.
 She is also the President of the Board of Trustees of the French American School of Rhode Island, and is a member of the Board of Directors of Spectrum Health.
 Jennifer earned a Bachelor of Arts in American Studies from Tufts University and holds a Master of Science in Health Policy and Management from the Harvard T.H.
 Chan School of Public Health.
 She resides in Providence, RI with her husband and two young daughters.